Carrots as a Model for Defining Critical Period of Weed Management, Biofertilization, and Market Opportunities for Great Plains Vegetables Producers

 Objective 1.
 Develop and deliver an off-campus education program aimed at enhancing the sustainability of vegetable farms.

 Through various off-campus outreach, hundreds of people learned about our research in sustainable agriculture.
-Montana State University's research station field days provided excellent opportunities to discuss results with producers, stakeholders, other researchers, and the public. in the 2022 and 2023 growing seasons, Towne Harvest Garden has hosted three field days.
-Over the three Towne Harvest field days, over 100 attendants were able to visit the plots and see results firsthand.
-In addition, results were presented at the Western Agriculture Research Station in Corvallis, MT to over 270 attendees (Figure 8).
-At both locations, questions, discussions, and feedback was directly received from local growers.
-Furthermore, Towne Harvest Garden has weekly tours and a CSA where local residents can are exposed to the research plots and the projects being carried out.
+Montana State University's research station field days have provided excellent opportunities to discuss results with producers, stakeholders, other researchers, and the public.
+Towne Harvest Garden has hosted four field days in the 2022, 2023, and 2024 growing seasons.
+Over the four Towne Harvest field days, over 260 attendants could visit the plots and see results firsthand.
+In addition, results were presented at the Western Agriculture Research Station in Corvallis, MT, in 2023 and 2024 to over 370 attendees (Figure 9).
+At both locations, questions, discussions, and feedback were directly received from local growers.
+Furthermore, Towne Harvest Garden had weekly tours and a CSA where residents were exposed to research plots and projects.
+Notably, surveys were handed out on field days, and several respondents reported they wanted to apply something new they had learned from the presentation.
+Others reported learning something new about the timing of cultivation.

 WARC Field Day Presentation

-Figure 8.
-Presentation at Western Agriculture Research Station
+Figure 9.
+Presentation at Western Agriculture Research Station Field Day.

-In addition to presentations at Montana State University's Research Stations, we were also able to carry out outreach on partner farms.
-Due to plots being set up on each of the partner farms: Amaltheia, Chance Farms, and Bodhi Farms, we were able to discuss research with both the farmers and farmhands.
-Additionally, we set up outreach posters at Bodhi Farms where guests staying for agrotourism and kinds participating in Camp Bodhi were able to learn about the project.
-Furthermore, Growers and agricultural stakeholders also learned about the project during the 2022 Montana Organic Association Meeting.
+In addition to presentations at Montana State University's Research Stations, we also carried out outreach on partner farms.
+Due to plots being set up on each partner farm, Amaltheia, Chance Farms, and Bodhi Farms, research was discussed with farmers and farmhands.
+Additionally, we set up outreach posters at Bodhi Farms, where guests staying for agrotourism and kids participating in Camp Bodhi could learn about the project.
+Furthermore, growers and agricultural stakeholders also learned about the project during the 2022 and 2023 Montana Organic Association Meetings.

 Lastly, results from the study were shared with other researchers at professional meetings.
 At the 2023 National Weed Science Society Meeting, the project was presented at the three-minute thesis competition.
 The presentation was given twice due to proceeding to the finalist competition.
 Over 100 weed science researchers watched the presentation.
-Furthermore, results were also presented at the three minute thesis competition in the College of Agriculture.
-Over 50 graduate students, faculty, and staff watched the presentation.
+Furthermore, results were also presented at the three-minute thesis competition in the College of Agriculture, where over 50 graduate students, faculty, and staff watched the presentation.

 Objective 2.
 Enhance student active learning on the sustainable management of vegetable farms

-Through the incorporation of this research into various Montana State University classes including; Weed Ecology and Management (ENSC 443), Research Methods in Human and Health Development (HHD 512), Food System Resiliency, Vulnerability and Transformation (SFBS 466), Towne's Harvest Practicum (SFBS 296), and Vegetable Production (HORT 337), over 122 students were able to participate in active learning.
-In SFBS 466 and HHD 512, undergraduate and graduate students learned how to carry out research in sustainable agriculture and/or similar fields using this project as an example.
-In both these classes, students were given the opportunity to ask questions and discuss how the research was carried out and apply these concepts to their own ideas.
-Given that both ENSC 443 and SFBS 296 were during the growing season, students visited research plots and were able to see results from the study in person.
-In addition, in ENSC 443, results and concepts from the critical period of weed control study were used to explain the plant-plant associations, specifically competition.
+Through the incorporation of this research into various Montana State University classes, including Weed Ecology and Management (ENSC 443), Research Methods in Human and Health Development (HHD 512), Food System Resiliency, Vulnerability and Transformation (SFBS 466), Towne's Harvest Practicum (SFBS 296), Vegetable Production (HORT 337), and Introduction to Horticulture (HORT 305) over 236 students were able to participate in active learning.
+In SFBS 466 and HHD 512, undergraduate and graduate students learned how to carry out research in sustainable agriculture and similar fields using this project as an example.
+In both classes, students were allowed to ask questions, discuss how the study was carried out, and apply these concepts to their ideas.
+Given that both ENSC 443 and SFBS 296 were during the growing season, students visited research plots and could see results from the study in person.
+In addition, in ENSC 443, results and concepts from the CPWC were used to explain the plant-plant associations, specifically competition.
 Results and photos from the project provided excellent learning tools for students.
-Furthermore, a lab was carried out where students set up a similar mini version of the experiment in the greenhouse using pots.
-Students saw results in their own studies and compared them to the results in the field.
-Using this information, students were instructed to write lab reports where they used previous findings from the project as well as peer-reviewed literature to better understand crop-weed competition and how to write a research report.
-Incorporation of this research project into these classes will continue for the Fall 2023 and Spring 2024 semesters and provide active learning opportunities to more students.
+Furthermore, a lab was conducted where students set up a similar mini version of the experiment in the greenhouse using pots.
+Students saw results in their studies and compared them to those in the field.
+Using this information, students were instructed to write lab reports, using previous findings from the project and peer-reviewed literature to understand better crop-weed competition and how to write a research report.

 This project has also provided research opportunities for undergraduate students.
-As mentioned, undergraduate students Kevin Sheridan took a leading role in assessing the impact of CO2 on the CPWC participating in experimental design, implementation, as well as data collection and analysis.
+As mentioned, undergraduate student Kevin Sheridan took a leading role in assessing the impact of CO2 on the CPWC, participating in experimental design, implementation, and data collection and analysis.
 Using these experiences, Kevin was awarded the Montana State University’s Undergraduate Scholars Program Research Award.
 Furthermore, he presented the project at the Land Resources and Environmental Science Research Colloquium.
-Other undergraduate students, including Daniel Engen, Andrew Christensen, Reilly Stack, and Tyler Kulak have participated in the implementation of aspects of the projects and gained valuable experience.
-Undoubtedly, these opportunities will strengthen their ability to carry out research in sustainable agriculture and similar fields.
+Other undergraduate students, including Daniel Engen, Andrew Christensen, Reilly Stack, Tyler Kulak, and Meghan Rodriguez, have participated in implementing aspects of the projects and gained valuable experience.
+These opportunities will undoubtedly strengthen their ability to conduct research in sustainable agriculture and similar fields.

 Information Products